 Range Resources Corporation is a holding company which owns no operating assets and has no significant operations independent of its subsidiaries.
 The guarantees by our subsidiaries of our senior subordinated notes are full and unconditional and joint and several, subject to certain customary release provisions.
-These circumstances include (i) when a subsidiary guarantor is sold or sells all or substantially all of its assets and (ii) when a subsidiary guarantor is declared "unrestricted" for covenant purposes.
+A subsidiary guaranter may be released from its obligations under the guarantee: